INTERNAL

 to another around or along the thread.

-Repeatability of the MTG gage is excellent, since there is
+Repeatability of the MTG gage is excellent since there is

-nothing to change successive readings except surface contaminants,
+nothing to change successive readings except surface contaminants.
+Careful cleaning of critical parts can overcome this.

-THREAD INSPECTION Thread
+Thread

 plug gages can neither isolate compound errors in female threads

 nor reveal the amount of error.
-They merely suggest that "something
+They merely suggest that something

-is wrong."
+is wrong.

-Now the ''MTG System'' lets the producer of internal threads
+The MTG Inc system lets the producer of internal threads

 a few minutes.
 Required data is obtained by use of interchangeable

-fingers shown in the chart on the page opposite.
+fingers shown in the chart below.

 Most significant of the fingers is ''J'', which contains two

-floating balls of "Best Wire Size''.
+floating balls of Best Wire Size'.
 These balls make contact

 the lead is short, long, correct or drunken.
 Finger "J" is